-Karen Dougherty Buchholz, Vice President of Administration for Comcast Corporation, leads a variety of corporate functions, including corporate real estate, facilities, aviation, diversity, political affairs, corporate services, travel and security.
-Karen was recently the executive in charge of development of Comcast’s new Innovation and Technology Center, and previously oversaw the development of Comcast’s Corporate Headquarters.
+Karen Dougherty Buchholz, Senior Vice President of Administration for Comcast Corporation, leads a variety of corporate functions, including corporate real estate, facilities, aviation, diversity, political affairs, corporate services, travel and security.
+Karen is the executive in charge of development of Comcast’s new Innovation and Technology Center, and previously oversaw the development of Comcast’s Corporate Headquarters.

 From 2000 to 2003, Karen established Comcast’s first corporate communications infrastructure, unifying communications for the entire family of Comcast companies.

-In 1997, then-Mayor Edward G. Rendell appointed Karen as President of Philadelphia 2000, the organization that attracted the 2000 Republican National Convention to Philadelphia and served as the City’s official Host Committee.
+In 1997, then-Mayor Edward G. Rendell appointed Karen as President of Philadelphia 2000, the organization that brought the 2000 Republican National Convention to Philadelphia and served as the City’s official Host Committee.
 The Convention attracted 50,000 visitors and won national and international media attention.
 Immediate economic benefits exceeded $300 million.

 Karen served as Sales Executive for Comcast-Spectacor from 1993 to 1997, to develop the Wells Fargo Center.
 In 1991, Karen headed up the development of the Pyramid Club at the top of the Mellon Bank Center.
 Karen was the Club’s Membership Director and sole corporate representative of Club Corporation of America in Philadelphia.

-Karen served as Special Assistant to State Treasurer Barbara Hafer on her 1990 gubernatorial bid.
-From 1988-1990, Karen was Special Assistant to United States Senator John Heinz in Washington, D.C.
+Karen served as Special Assistant to State Treasurer Barbara Hafer during her 1990 gubernatorial bid.
+From 1988-1990, Karen was Special Assistant to United States Senator John Heinz, in Washington, D.C.

 Karen received her M.S. from the University of Pennsylvania in 1997.
 She is a 1988 graduate of Dickinson College and the Dickinson Center for European Studies in Bologna, Italy.

-Karen serves on Beneficial Mutual Bancorp Inc.’s Board of Directors and on many civic and charitable organizations, including Commissioner of the Pennsylvania Historical and Museum Commission (appointed by Governor Tom Corbett), Germantown Academy, United Way of Greater Philadelphia and Southern New Jersey; Germantown Academy; Pennsylvania Conference for Women; Executive Committee and former Co-Chair of the Alexis de Tocqueville Society Campaign, Paradigm Award and Scholarship Committee; Chair, Board of Governors of the Pyramid Club; and University of Pennsylvania’s Trustees’ Council of Penn Women.
+Karen serves on Beneficial Mutual Bancorp Inc.’s Board of Directors and on the Boards of many civic and charitable organizations, including: Board of Directors, Executive Committee and 2014 - 2015 Campaign Co-Chair for United Way of Greater Philadelphia and Southern New Jersey; Germantown Academy; Pennsylvania Conference for Women; Executive Committee and former Co-Chair of the Alexis de Tocqueville Society Campaign; Paradigm Award and Scholarship Committee; Chair, Board of Governors of the Pyramid Club; and University of Pennsylvania’s Trustees’ Council of Penn Women.

 Karen recently served on several boards, including the Abington Health Foundation, American Heart Association Great Rivers Affiliate Southeastern Pennsylvania, Pennsylvania Ballet (Secretary and Executive Committee Member), People’s Emergency Center and The Forum of Executive Women.